buzzmacintyre/buzzmacintyre.github.io/README.md

 <!---
 documentation on themes etc: https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll
 -->
-# William (Buzz) MacIntyre
-Student at Northeastern University
+I am a student at Northeastern University studying Media and Screen Studies with a minor in Theatre

 I am ...